isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Programs & Projects Panel
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This panel displays a list of images (called "treemaps") similar to the Data Set Clinical Features panel, but can only be found when the User Data tab is selected.
+This panel displays a list of images (called "treemaps") similar to the Data Set Clinical Features panel, but is only available when the User Data tab is selected.
 This panel displays a high level breakdown of the projects and studies you have uploaded to the system.
 Hovering over the image will show details of that specific section of the image and the number of samples associated with it.

 Saving the Cohort
 ^^^^^^^^^^^^^^^^^^